Texas Clouds

 img_20190923_185936

-No precipitation found me.
-On the drive over to my hotel, I wondered where the storm was headed and whether I would awake to rain against the windows.
-But the next morning it was quiet.
-Once again I questioned what was real and what I’d merely imagined.
-But evidently something had happened, because the weather radar showed a disturbance to the north, a sizeable zone of heavy rain spanning Oklahoma and Arkansas, while a map of surface conditions showed that a cold front had closed in on Dallas and then somehow reversed course, pulling back to the north.
+The next morning is strangely quiet.
+Eerie.
+I question what is real and what I imagined.
+That something happened seems incontrovertible for the weather radar shows a disturbance to the north, a sizeable zone of heavy precipitation spanning Oklahoma and Arkansas, while a map of surface conditions indicates a cold front closed in on Dallas during the night, before somehow reversing course and pulling back.

 coppell